 Time to set the vibe of your winter cabin Airbnb.

 Nothing says “cozy winter cabin” like a crackling fireplace.
-If your property has a wood-burning fireplace, stock plenty of seasoned firewood and provide clear instructions for safe operation.
+If your property has a wood-burning fireplace, stock plenty of seasoned firewood and provide easy step-by-step instructions for how to use it.
+Some rentals even include a binder with photos to show guests exactly how to do this.
+It may seem simple, but this little bit of guidance can install confidence in a guest who maybe has never it a fire before.
 Include fire starters, matches, and basic fireplace tools.
+Instructions for a gas and electric fireplaces are also recommended.

 Hot tub